eaintthettun/mini-bank-spring-mvc/README.md

 # mini-bank-spring-mvc
-This mini bank project was developed by Spring Model-View-Controller method.
+This mini bank project was developed by using Spring Model-View-Controller method.
 For database, MySql database was used all together with hibernate framework.
 This is a maven project.
 JDK=11.